KadenZheng/Crescendo/README.md

 ### Steps for Registration:
 1. Navigate to the **Register** page from the main menu.
 2. Fill in the required fields:
-   - Username (must be unique)
+   - Username (must be unique and alphanumeric)
    - Email Address
-   - Password
+   - Password (at least eight letters, alphanumeric, must include one number and one uppercase letter)
    - User Type (Musician or Organization)
    - Profile Information (optional)
 3. Click the **Register** button to create your account.